Fraud Prevention Hub!

 If you receive a suspicious message, report it to the FBI's Internet Crime Complaint Center at www.ic3.gov.

-Caller ID Spoofing Alert of LVECU’s Phone Number
+Caller ID Spoofing Alert of LVECU’s Phone Numbers

-Some members have recently reported receiving phone calls that appeared to be from LVECU’s phone number of 610-820-0145 due to a caller ID spoofing scam.
+Some members have recently reported receiving phone calls that appeared to be from LVECU’s phone numbers of 610-820-0145, 610-435-0601, and 800-433-0505 due to a caller ID spoofing scam.
 The callers claim to be from our fraud department and are asking members to verify information such as address, all or part of your social security number, debit or credit card information, online banking credentials or for access to your electronic devices such as a phone or computer.
 They may also tell you that they will send a link through a text message for you to verify further information.

 What is Caller ID Spoofing?